blbadger/blbadger.github.io/additivity-order.md

 ## Additivity and order

-This work will focus on the effects of the additive transformation on a variety of subspaces, from probability to probabilistic signal (noise) to organization.

 ### Probability

 Imagine tossing a fair coin and trying to predict the outcome.
 There exists a 50% chance of success, but there is no way to know with any certainty what will happen.
 Now imagine tossing the coin thousands of times, and consider what you will be able to predict: each toss continues to be random and completely uncertain, so one's ability to predict the outcome of each individual toss does not change.
 But now add the results of the tosses together, assigning an arbitrary value to heads and a different value to tails.
 As the number of individual coin tosses increases, one is better able to predict what value the sum will take.
 Moreover, if the same coin toss experiment is repeated many times (say repeating 1000 tosses 1000 times), we can predict what the sum of the tosses will be with even more accuracy.